nicolelun/my-portfolio/_commercial-portfolio/tv-content/tv-content.md

 	<h3>Step 4: Curate & Edit Content</h3>
 	<p>I populated the sliders by curating dozens of articles to complement the main product categories on the site.
 I selected from the initial priority list, as well as a handful that related to popular products or internal search terms&mdash;signals of customer interest.
 To give the snippets a clean, modern look, I hunted through hundreds of new images and edited copy as needed.
 Later, when an SEO agency identified additional articles with top ranking keywords and click-through performance, I incorporated those in successive iterations.</p>
 	<h2>Epilogue</h2>
-	<p>With limited resources for this self-driven initiative, I enhanced the e-commerce site and enabled it to present a fuller image of the brand. <!-- However, I would have liked to measure the impact on SEO, traffic, and revenue, the main KPIs.  -->Along with other SEO improvements, such as sitemaps and metadata, this contributed to substantial increases in natural search visits, orders, and revenue year over year.
-I currently lead a project to refresh and migrate the articles to the e-commerce site and develop a long-term content strategy.<!-- Ultimately, I believe that the biggest benefit to customers and the business would come from refreshing and migrating the articles.
-With analyses from an SEO agency, the e-commerce team developed a business case to advocate for this long-term, future effort. --></p>
+	<p>With limited resources for this self-driven initiative, I enhanced the e-commerce site and enabled it to present a fuller image of the brand.
+Along with other SEO improvements, such as sitemaps and metadata, this contributed to substantial increases in natural search visits, orders, and revenue year over year.
+I currently lead a project to refresh and migrate the articles to the e-commerce site and develop a long-term content strategy.</p>
 </div>

 <aside class="proj-spotlight" style="margin-top: 4rem">